ray-project/ray/doc/source/serve/architecture.md

 Serve utilizes Ray’s [shared memory object store](plasma-store) and in process memory store.
 Small request objects are directly sent between actors via network call.
-Larger request objects (100KiB+) are written to the object store and the replica can read them via zero-copy read (TODO: doesn't this only apply to numpy arrays?).
+Larger request objects (100KiB+) are written to the object store and the replica can read them via zero-copy read.